myaltaccountsthis/arcane-odyssey-guides/README.md

 * **Updates:** Balance changes can change stats or add new armors.
 Please DM afakeusername or create a GitHub issue.
 * **Missing Armors:** Not all armors are in the catalog.
 Armors with direct upgrades or poor efficiency points are excluded.
-* **Secondary Stat Calculations:** Calculations for secondary stat-based builds may not truly reflect their actual benefit.
+* **Secondary Stats:** Calculations for secondary stat-based builds may not truly reflect their actual benefit.
 Use weights or min stats to counter this.
-* **User Interface:** Depending on the complexity, new users might need a short period to familiarize themselves with all the selection options and stat displays.

 ### Tips